catalyst-fp7/documents/interoperability/interoperability.md

 : These are existing social and messaging platforms where users can post messages, such as email, facebook, twitter, blogs, etc. This also includes some CMS used by our partners, such as Drupal for Wikitalia or Utopia.de for Euclid.
 How deeply they can integrate catalyst services depend on their facility for integrating plugins.

 Visualisation components
-: Visualization components show static or dynamic aspects of the IBIS and social graph, and may allow to navigate it (but not write to it) Some will be integrated directly in their respective Catalyst information platform, but most written as reusable Web components that can be embedded in social and messaging platforms.
+: Visualization components show static or dynamic aspects of the IBIS and social graph, and may allow to navigate it (but not write to it.)
+Some will be integrated directly in their respective Catalyst information platform, but most written as reusable Web components that can be embedded in social and messaging platforms.

+IBIS editors
+: Tools, closely integrated within the platforms, that allow edition of the IBIS graph.
+Creating reusable components that allow graph edition is a long term goal, but may not be in scope for this project.

 Post database
 : This component (and attendant converters) will extract messages from the social and messaging platforms and expose them to the Catalyst integration platforms, directly or through the analytics and voting components.
 Note that this means the user graph may be distributed between many databases (IBIS, Posts, and eventually voting.)